 Students request accommodations/auxiliary aids based on what they are authorized to use and specific class needs.
 Academic Affairs does not guarantee to meet personal preference requests, but rather ensures that access to reasonable academic accommodations and auxiliary aids will be provided in accordance with ADA and Section 504 of the Rehabilitation Act of 1973.

-- Advocacy support.
-If you appropriately make known your need for an approved academic accommodation to your instructor and it is denied, notify the Student Success Advisor immediately about the situation.
-If outside of the regular office hours, please send an email detailing the situation to the Student Success Advisor at email@example.com
+Advocacy support.
+If you appropriately make known your need for an approved academic accommodation to your instructor and it is denied, notify the Associate Director of Student Support Services immediately.
+The Associate Director of Student Support Services may be reached at 937-319-0093 or firstname.lastname@example.org.

-- Contact the Center for Academic Support Services in a timely manner for assistance to identify and secure academic accommodations and supports.
-In addition, inform the Student Success Advisor if you are uncertain about what you need or are having difficulty getting what you requested.
+Contact the Center for Academic Support Services in a timely manner for assistance to identify and secure academic accommodations and supports.
+In addition, inform the Associate Director of Student Support Services if you are uncertain about what you need or are having difficulty getting what you requested.

-- Register with the Center for Academic Support Services and provide sufficient and appropriate documentation of your disability from a qualified professional and how the disability limits your participation in courses, programs, services, activities, and facilities to be eligible for any accommodation from the Antioch College.
-You must contact the office during the first 2 weeks of EACH term to ensure that self-identification accommodation letters can be created for you to provide to instructors.
+Register with the Center for Academic Support Services and provide sufficient and appropriate documentation of your disability from a qualified professional and how the disability limits your participation in courses, programs, services, activities, and facilities to be eligible for any accommodation from the Antioch College.
+You must contact the office during the first 2 weeks of each term to ensure that self-identification accommodation letters can be created for you to provide to instructors.
 The letters are referred to as V.I.S.A. (verification of individual student accommodations).
-If your accommodations need to be adjusted, you are encouraged to schedule an appointment to discuss those needs with the Student Success Advisor.
+If your accommodations need to be adjusted, you are encouraged to schedule an appointment to discuss those needs with the Associate Director of Student Support Services.
 Upon approval of the request, updated V.I.S.A. letters will be created for the student to distribute to instructors.

-- Inform Academic Affairs if your name, address, telephone number, etc. should happen to change.
+Inform Academic Affairs if your name, address, telephone number, etc. should change.